Connie Converse: Career

 During the 1950s, Converse worked for the Academy Photo Offset printing house in New York's Flatiron District.
 She first lived in Greenwich Village, then in Hell's Kitchen and Harlem.
 She started calling herself Connie, a nickname she had acquired in New York.
 She began writing songs and performing them for friends, accompanying herself on guitar.
 She began smoking and drinking during this time, behaviors contrary to her religious upbringing.
-Possibly as a result, her parents rejected her music career.
-It was thought that her father never heard her sing before his death, but a tape recording of a family visit in 1952 reveals that Converse sang for her father and mother in her apartment in Grove Street, New York.
+Possibly as a result of her changes in behavior, her parents rejected her music career.
+It was thought that her father never heard her sing, but a tape recording of a family visit in 1952 reveals that Converse sang for her father and mother in her apartment in Grove Street, New York.

 In 1954, Converse was encouraged by a friend to perform at a music salon hosted by the graphic artist and audio enthusiast Gene Deitch, who recorded the performance.
 Converse's only known public performance was a brief television appearance in 1954 on The Morning Show on CBS with Walter Cronkite, which Deitch had helped to arrange.
 In 1956, she recorded an album for her brother Philip, Musicks (Volumes I and II).
 By 1961, Converse had grown frustrated trying to sell her music in New York.
 That year, she moved to Ann Arbor, Michigan, where her brother was a professor of political science at the University of Michigan.
 Converse worked in a secretarial job, and then as a writer for and managing editor of the Journal of Conflict Resolution in 1963.